Serving or caring for others can be incredibly rewarding. But it can also be incredibly stressful. So stressful, that it interferes with self-care.

-He is God the creator.
-He could have created us to be maintenance-free.
+He could have created you to be maintenance-free.
 But He didn’t make you that way.

-Scripture teaches that God is the standard and the source (through the Holy Spirit) of faithfulness.
+Scripture teaches that God is holy, and is the standard and the source (through the Holy Spirit) of faithfulness.

-Jesus lived out and demonstrated the example of devotion in the New Testament with His disciples and followers.
+Jesus lived out and demonstrated the example of faithfulness in the New Testament with His disciples and followers.
 And now, the Holy Spirit is ready and able to bring this character trait to full maturity in our lives today.

 How do we allow the Holy Spirit to do this?